 05 Apr Benefits of yoga Part 1

-Treats Back Pain
+Yoga and meditation Treats Back Pain

 Believe it or not, doing a few yoga poses throughout the week can help with chronic back pain.
 Studies have shown that stretching exercises and poses have improved spinal flexibility and helped ease lower back pain problems in people after just one week of yoga.
 Yoga and meditation leave you refreshed daily.

-Helps with Rheumatoid Arthritis
+Yoga Helps with Rheumatoid Arthritis

 Helps with Asthma

-If you have trouble with your daily fiber intake and can’t get things moving easily then practicing yoga can be a tremendous help.
-There are many yoga poses, twists, and moves that massage internal organs that help food move along in your digestive system.
+If you have trouble with your daily fibre intake and can’t get things moving easily then practising yoga can be a tremendous help.
+There are lots of yoga poses, twists, and moves that massage internal organ.
+This helps food move along in your digestive system.
 Yoga also stimulates the lymphatic system that helps flush out toxins, making your body cleaner.
 Meditation can also help with symptoms of Irritable Bowel Syndrome and Irritable Bowel Disease by reducing the frequency of stress-related flare-ups.
 See for more information about yoga and meditation on Medical yoga therapy.